mgarczyk/channel-sounder-5g/README.md

 ## Communictaion

-The system will be controlled from a remote computer connected to the SBC via SSH protocol.
+System will be controlled from a remote computer connected to the SBC via SSH protocol.
 Measuring devices will be controlled via Ethernet.